mary-foltz/mary-foltz.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: people/mary_foltz.png
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>216 Engineering North</p>
+    <p>Stillwater, OK  74078</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I am Mary Foltz (she/her), an assistant professor at Oklahoma State University and creator of the Nature-Inspired Solutions research group.
+Generally, my research interests include finding ways to decrease greenhouse gas emissions and improve water quality within engineered and natural systems.

+I am happily married and have two curious children.
+My family is the central part of my identity and shapes how I interact with others and the world.
+I consider my research group an extension of my family and welcome each student as they are, with unique personalities and experiences that contribute to our overall group dynamic.
+Communication, honesty, and respect are critical areas emphasized in my professional and personal life.

+My hobbies include walking, reading, and playing games.
+I have managed to maintain walking and reading since having children, although the walks are shorter and the books are simpler.
+I also love my pets, which were my first “babies”, and include them in our family fun!